Site Selection Process

 The Mayor and City Council met in small groups to work towards a consensus of the final four sites.
 They were provided with the technical property report information, public engagement report and the HSSEC Outcome Report.

-The Salt Lake City Council called a special public meeting to formalize a joint resolution between the Salt Lake City Council and Mayor, recommending four sites for new homeless resource centers.
+The Salt Lake City Council called a special public meeting to formalize a joint resolution between the Salt Lake City Council and Mayor, recommending two sites for new homeless resource centers.
 The formal adoption of the resolution was tabled for a future meeting date.

 Actions Following the Decision